 Iran’s government has been deciding on the issue of cryptocurrencies since last December with one of the possible reasons to have a control over its people to trade in foreign currencies.

 Iran has been facing a sort of economic meltdown where the price of its own fiat currency ‘Iranian Rial’ has been continuously falling in the open market.
-In order to ensure more circulation of its currency, the central bank has also issued a permissible limit on the foreign currency to be held by Iranian citizens.
+To encourage more circulation of its currency, the central bank also set a permissible limit on the amount of foreign currency Iranian citizens can hold.

 However, the state-owned currency has its own risks associated with it sighting which Japan’s Central Bank has withdrawn similar such plans.